 Another way to evaluate a model is to consider its "robustness."
 A robust model will yield consistent results, even when we introduce noise, adjust the parameters, or even effect small changes to the background assumptions.
-If we do obtain consistent results under these conditions, we have evidence that our model is not overly sensitive to our assumptions or chosen parameters - some of which may be arbitrary or mistaken.
-We may reasonably suspect a non-robust model of being implausibly contrived, or curve-fitted (see, above, Discussion: the danger of curve-fitting).
+If we do obtain consistent results under these conditions, we have evidence that our model is not overly sensitive to our assumptions or chosen parameters-some of which may be arbitrary or mistaken.
+We may reasonably suspect a nonrobust model of being implausibly contrived, or curve fitted (see the earlier "Discussion: The danger of curve fitting" section).
 It was on these grounds that Paul had been suspicious of his phase-advance model.
 He wanted to further test his phase-delay model along the same line.
-Paul figured that a robust solution to the synchronization problem should be able to hold up under non-ideal, or "noisy," conditions, where other factors might interfere with the phase-delay algorithm.
-One way that he tested his solution was to introduce several "blind" fireflies that would not synchronize with the rest, but would still flash.
+Paul figured that a robust solution to the synchronization problem should be able to hold up under nonideal, or "noisy," conditions, where other factors might interfere with the phase-delay algorithm.
+One way that he tested his solution was to introduce several "blind" fireflies that would not synchronize with the rest but would still flash.
 When he tried this, he found that the population took much longer to settle into a stable pattern of synchronization.
-Initially, only small clusters of synchronization would transiently form and then break up again within the population (figure 8).
+Initially, only small clusters of synchronization would transiently form and then break up again within the population (see Figure 9).
 Paul was pleased to find that the algorithm did hold up under this test condition.
 He then found in the literature that this local clustering had even been observed in natural Pteroptyx populations (Buck, 1988).

-Figure 8: Clusters of synchronization within a population of 1000 fireflies.
+FIGURE 9 Clusters of synchronization within a population of 1,000 fireflies.